MehdiChelh/appsilon.ships/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example of how to launch the app locally:

 ``` r
 library(appsilon.ships)